Free tool

 About Podcast audio extraction

 Downloading the audio track separately gives you a lightweight MP3 you can archive, transcribe, edit, or repurpose without needing the original video file.
-Once you have the MP3, you can upload it directly to Wisprs free audio-to-text and get a searchable, editable transcript in minutes.
+Either way, you can upload the file directly to Wisprs free audio-to-text and get a searchable, editable transcript in minutes.

 Common uses for Podcast audio downloads